rusty-crubs/NumPy/Array/README.md

 [3.]
 The shape must be "rectangular", not "jagged", e.g., each row of a two-dimensional array must have same number of columns.

-## **Dimension**

-[>] In NumPy, a dimension of an array is somethings referred as an "axis".

-[>] The terminology may be useful to disambiguate between the dimensionality of an array and the dimensionality of the data represented by the array.

-## **Slice in Array**

-[>] In Python, slicing is a method used to extract specific portions of sequences such as string, lists, tuples, ranges, and bytes.

 ## **Array Attributes**